Millwall F.C.

 Millwall Football Club (/ˈmɪlwɔːl/) is a professional football club in Bermondsey, South East London, England.
-They compete in the EFL Championship, the second tier of English football.
+They compete in the EFL Championship, the second level of English football.
 Founded as Millwall Rovers in 1885, the club has retained its name despite having last played in the Millwall area of the Isle of Dogs in 1910.
 From then until 1993, the club played at what is now called The Old Den in New Cross, before moving to its current home stadium nearby, called The Den.
-The traditional club crest is a lion rampant, referred to in the team's nickname 'The Lions'.
+The traditional club crest is a rampant lion, referred to in the team's nickname The Lions.
 Millwall's traditional kit consists of dark blue shirts, white shorts, and blue socks.

 Millwall was one of the founding members of the Southern League in 1894.
 They competed in it for 22 seasons until 1920, claiming the title twice in 1895 and 1896.
-Since joining the Football League in the 1920–21 season, the club have been promoted eleven times (five times as champions in 1928, 1938, 1962, 1988, and 2001) and relegated nine times.
-They have spent 89 of their 96 seasons in the Football League yo-yoing between the second and third tiers.
-The club did have a brief spell in the top flight between 1988 and 1990, in which they achieved their highest ever league finish of tenth place in the First Division in 1988–89.
-Millwall reached the 2004 FA Cup final and qualified for Europe for the first time in their history, playing in the UEFA Cup.
+Since joining the Football League in the 1920–21 season, the club have been promoted 11 times (five times as champions in 1928, 1938, 1962, 1988, and 2001) and relegated nine times.
+They have spent 92 of their 99 seasons in the Football League yo-yoing between the second and third tiers.
+The club had a brief spell in the top flight between 1988 and 1990, in which they achieved their highest ever league finish of tenth place in the Football League First Division in 1988–89.
+Millwall reached the 2004 FA Cup Final and qualified for UEFA competitions for the first time in their history, playing in the UEFA Cup.
 The club have also won two League One play-off finals in 2010 and 2017, the Football League Group Cup in 1983, and were Football League Trophy finalists in 1999.

-In the media, Millwall's supporters have often been associated with hooliganism, with numerous films having been made fictionalising their notoriety.
+Millwall's supporters have often been associated with hooliganism, with numerous films made fictionalising their notoriety.
 The fans are renowned for their terrace chant "No one likes us, we don't care".
-Millwall have a long-standing rivalry with West Ham United.
-The local derby between the two sides has been contested almost a hundred times since 1899.
-The club also share a rivalry with Leeds United, and contest the South East London derby with fellow local rivals in the district Crystal Palace and Charlton Athletic.
+Millwall have a long-standing rivalry with Premier League side West Ham United.
+The local derby between the two sides has been contested almost 100 times since 1899.
+Millwall also share a rivalry with Leeds United, and contest the South London derby which can also sometimes be referred to as the South East London derby for geographical reasons with local rivals in the district Crystal Palace and Charlton Athletic.